Xavi422/reddit_aws_pipeline/README.md

 - Docker
 - Tableau/other Data Viz software with Athena connections
 - Python 3.11 or higher
+- config/config.conf file containing credentials used by utils.py

 ## Tableau Example
 ### Click to enlarge